PHOENIXCONTACT/MORYX-Framework/docs/articles/Platform/Bindings.md

 ---
 # Bindings

-The types of the `Marvin.Bindings`-namespace located in _Marvin.PlatformTools_ offer the functionality to dynamically resolve or update properties of objects.
-An [IBindingResolver](xref:Marvin.Bindings.IBindingResolver) is created by an instance of [IBindingResolverFactory](xref:Marvin.Bindings.IBindingResolverFactory) from a string like `"Branch.Name"`.
+The types of the `Moryx.Bindings`-namespace located in _Moryx.PlatformTools_ offer the functionality to dynamically resolve or update properties of objects.
+An [IBindingResolver](xref:Moryx.Bindings.IBindingResolver) is created by an instance of [IBindingResolverFactory](xref:Moryx.Bindings.IBindingResolverFactory) from a string like `"Branch.Name"`.
 The resolver will then return the value of `Name` for each `object source` passed into the `Resolve(source)`-method.

 It is also possible to set the value of the property by calling `Update(object, object)` on the resolver created by the factory.